 The structures of the CAPDU and RAPDU messages are specified in ISO/IEC 7816-4 standard.

-All the APDU commands will be process one by one.
-It is impossible for crypto module to process another APDU command before return RAPDU, so the logical interfaces are completely disconnect.
+All the APDU commands will be processed one by one.
+It is impossible for crypto module to process another APDU command before the return RAPDU.

 2.4.6 DATA PATH